Skip to content

 When Verdikt is the right call

-When the question moves from "how should I think about this" to "should I commit to this," the right tool changes.
-Decision-grade output requires named sources, named kill criteria, a defensible bottom-up TAM, and a competitive map that includes substitutes and the do-nothing baseline.
-The decision is consequential enough that the artifact should be defensible in a partner meeting, on a cofounder review, or in a re-read three months later.
+When the question moves from "how should I think about this" to "should I build this," the right tool changes.
+Decision-grade output requires named sources, named risk thresholds, a defensible bottom-up TAM, and a competitive map that includes substitutes and the do-nothing baseline.
+The decision is consequential enough that the artifact should be defensible on a cofounder review or in a re-read three months later.

 The cost asymmetry tells the story.
 A ValidatorAI session costs minutes and a coaching subscription.
-A Verdikt verdict costs $49.99 and one hour.
-The 100x cost is justified when the decision is 1000x consequential, which is true for "should I quit my job for this."
+A Verdikt verdict costs $14.99, with no free tier.
+The added cost is justified when the decision is consequential, which is true for "should I spend months building this."
 It is overkill for "I have six ideas in my head this week."

 The two tools are not competitors in the strict sense; they serve different stages of the same founder’s journey.
 The mistake is using one for the other’s job.
 Coaching does not produce a defensible memo.
-Diligence does not replace a cofounder conversation.
-Verdikt’s methodology lays out exactly what the diligence pipeline does so the boundary is clear before you spend any money.
+Structured research does not replace a cofounder conversation.
+Verdikt’s methodology lays out exactly what the research pipeline does so the boundary is clear before you spend any money.

 FAQ